uclaradio/uclaradio-api/README.md

 createdb uclaradio-test
 ```

-Note that by default, the Postgres user is your computer's username and there is
+Note that by default, the Postgres user is your computer's username (e.g., `nathan`) and there is
 no password.
 When creating your `.env` file, the values will look something
 like: